The Jewish Community Center of Middlesex County (JCC) is a nonprofit social service

 The JCC provides a central place for the greater Jewish Community for social, recreational,

-educational & enrichment activities, where people of all backgrounds and religions
+educational and enrichment activities, where people of all backgrounds and religions

 The JCC is guided by Jewish values, affirming the historical significance of Israel